oracle-devrel/leagueoflegends-optimizer/labs/lab1.md

 ```bash
 (description= (retry_count=20)(retry_delay=3)(address=(protocol=tcps)(port=1521)(host=XXXXXXXXXXXX))(connect_data=(service_name=XXXXXXXXXXXXXXXX))(security=(ssl_server_dn_match=yes)(ssl_server_cert_dn="CN=XXXXXXXXXXXXX, OU=XXXXX, O=XXXXX XXXXXX, L=Redwood XXXXX, ST=XXXX, C=XXXX")))
 ```
-Let's make note of this as well, as we'll need to add this to our configuration file as well.
+Let's make note of this as well, as we'll need to add this to our configuration file later on.

 ### Downloading Instant Client

 As we're going to want to connect to our newly created Autonomous Database, we also need to consider the supporting Oracle packages required to support this connection.
 This is facilitated by Oracle Instant Client, which we'll need to install.

 Depending on the Operating System where you are, you'll need to download your respective binary files from [this link](https://www.oracle.com/database/technologies/instant-client/downloads.html).
-After installing instant client, we'll need to unzip into a directory (and remember this directory, we'll need to use it as a configuration parameter).
+After installing Instant Client, we'll need to unzip the file into a directory (and remember the directory in which we put the unzipped file, we'll need to use it as a configuration parameter).

 In the end, your installation should look something like this:

 ![instant client](../images/lab1-instantclient.PNG)

-And, in my case, my path to my instant client installation is:
+And, in my case, my path to my instant client installation would be:

 ```bash
 D:\Programs\instantclient
 ```
-Which is what we'll use in our configuration file soon.
+Which is what we'll use in our configuration file.

 ### Downloading Wallet